htimur/htimur.github.io/_posts/2016-03-03-tailing_the_mongodb_oplog_on_sharded_clusters_with_scala_and_akka_streams.markdown

 ## Error Handling - Failovers and rollbacks

 For error handling Akka Streams use [`Supervision Strategies`](http://doc.akka.io/docs/akka/2.4.2/scala/stream/stream-error.html).
-There are 3 ways to handle exceptions:
+There are 3 ways to handle errors:

 >
 * **Stop** - The stream is completed with failure.
 * **Resume** - The element is dropped and the stream continues.
 * **Restart** - The element is dropped and the stream continues after restarting the stage.
 Restarting a stage means that any accumulated state is cleared.
 This is typically performed by creating a new instance of the stage.

+The default strategy is **Stop**.

 But unfortunately it's not applicable to `ActorPublisher` source and `ActorSubscriber` sink components, so in case of `failovers` and `rollbacks` our `Source` will not be able to recover properly.

-There is already an issue opened in github, [#16916](https://github.com/akka/akka/issues/16916) I hope it'll be fixed soon.
+There is already an issue opened on [Github #16916](https://github.com/akka/akka/issues/16916), I hope it'll be fixed soon.

 As an alternative you could consider suggested in the article [Pitfalls and Workarounds for Tailing the Oplog on a MongoDB Sharded Cluster](https://www.mongodb.com/blog/post/pitfalls-and-workarounds-for-tailing-the-oplog-on-a-mongodb-sharded-cluster) approach.